Banananananananaa/AI-Project/README.md

 - __Preprocessor__

-The preprocessor takes the Twitter messages asas input in the form of a strings and returns a list of processed words, without noise such as punctuation smileys etc.
+The preprocessor takes the Twitter messages as input in the form of a string and returns a list of processed words, without noise such as punctuation smileys etc.
 ```
 class Preprocessor()
 	Remove all occurrences of '@' in a tweet using regular expression comparison